emqx/emqx-operator/deploy/charts/emqx-operator/README.md

 # emqx-operator

-The EMQ X Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQ X](https://www.emqx.io/) includes EMQ X Broker and EMQ X Enterprise.
-The purpose of this project is to simplify and automate the configuration of EMQ X cluster.
+The EMQX Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQX](https://www.emqx.io/) includes EMQX Broker and EMQX Enterprise.
+The purpose of this project is to simplify and automate the configuration of EMQX cluster.

 ## Prerequisites